richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 By default AppSignal tries to record as many exceptions as possible.
-With [our integrations](/ruby/integrations/index.html) for many frameworks and background job gems not a lot of exceptions will slip passed.
+With [our integrations](/ruby/integrations/index.html) for many frameworks and background job gems, not a lot of exceptions will slip past.

-In most applications some errors will get raised that aren't related to possible bugs in your code, they just happen when your app gets into contact with the real world.
+In most applications, some errors will get raised that aren't related to possible bugs in your code--they just happen when your app gets into contact with the real world.
 Bots might drop by and try to automatically post forms, outdated links might direct visitors to content that doesn't exist anymore and so on.